ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 This sample show how to upgrade corDapps using implicit and explicit approaches.
-Signature Constraint (Implicit-Upgrades) introduced in Corda 4 is however the recommended approach to perform upgrades in Corda, since it doesn't requires the heavy weight process of creating upgrade transactions for every state on the ledger of all parties.
+Signature Constraint (Implicit-Upgrades) introduced in Corda 4 is however the recommended approach to perform upgrades in Corda, since it doesn't requires the heavyweight process of creating upgrade transactions for every state on the ledger of all parties.

 ## Contract and Flow Version